allegheny-college-cmpsc-100-fall-2024/course-materials/README.md

 ### Artificial Intelligence in Class

+Because this is a 100 level class where practice is critical, use of artificial intelligence to generate code is not permitted unless otherwise stated in a particular assignment.
+Students may be asked to supply verbal explanations of assignments to supplement their code.

 See department policies for information on using AI assistance on class assignments.

 ### Religious Observance